-Salem in Ladue United Methodist Church lends a powerful narrative to the rich history of St. Louis, beginning with the story of its founder, Ludwig S. Jacoby.
+Salem-in-Ladue United Methodist Church lends a powerful narrative to the rich history of St. Louis, beginning with the story of its founder, Ludwig S. Jacoby.
 He was born in 1813 to devoutly Jewish parents in the Alt-Strelitz area of Mecklenburg, Germany.
-Searching for more in his life, Jacoby was baptized into Christianity by a Lutheran pastor in 1835 and immigrated to the United States around 1838.
+Jacoby was baptized into Christianity by a Lutheran pastor in 1835 and immigrated to the United States around 1838.
 After becoming a Methodist in Cincinnati, Jacoby married a fellow German immigrant, Amalie, a Catholic-turned-Methodist.

 The Methodist Church of Cincinnati sent Jacoby to St. Louis as a circuit rider in 1841.
 Upon arrival, he rented an “old, abandoned Presbyterian mission church” on Seventh and Biddle Streets and began holding worship services.
 With 22 members, Jacoby’s church became one of the first German Methodist churches west of the Mississippi.
 In 1842, the little congregation purchased property on Wash Street, near Eleventh Street, and built their new 32’ X 50’ church.

-In 1873, the congregation built a new church at the corner of Fifteenth and Wash Streets, which became known as the “Cathedral of German Methodism.”
+In 1873, the congregation built a new church at the corner of Sixteenth and Wash Streets, which became known as the “Cathedral of German Methodism.”
 To provide for other neighborhoods, the church began other branches of Methodist Episcopal churches throughout St. Louis during the last half of the 19th century.
-The home church on the corner of 16th and Wash Streets served as the “mother church” for its branch churches as well as its outreaching missions.
+The home church on Wash and Fifteenth served as the “mother church” for its branch churches as well as its outreaching missions.

 The congregation again relocated in 1905, building a new church at Page and Pendleton.
 The new Salem Methodist Episcopal Church held revival services in addition to its regular worship.
 The church offered groups such as the singing Salem Glee Club and the Friendship Club, made up of young women who worked in the city.
 The women who belonged to Salem’s IAM Society provided aid to St. Louis poor and, during WWI, children of Europe.